danReynolds/EARTH121/lessons/IgneousRock.md

 This change in temperature with depth is called the **geothermal gradient**.
 At 100km down, it is between 1200 and 1400 celsius.
 At these temps, rocks in the lower crust and upper mantle are near their melting point.

 The majority of magma forms without aid from an additional heat source.
-Rock that is near its melting point cna met if the pressure drops or if volatiles, fluids and gases are introduced.
+Rock that is near its melting point can melt if the pressure drops or if volatiles, fluids and gases are introduced.

 ## Role of pressure